 MA in Counseling

 Cheree` Hammond received a Ph.D. in Counselor Education and Supervision from the University of Virginia and an MA and Ed.S. in Counseling Psychology from James Madison University.
-Her counseling experience includes work with children and adolescents and their families, with an emphasis on children with disabilities.
-Cheree’s counseling, teaching and research interests include multicultural intervention, contemplative psychotherapy and supervision practices and more recently, war trauma.
+More recently she completed a certification in Mindfulness and Psychotherapy from the Institute for Meditation and Psychotherapy.
+Her counseling experience includes work with children and adolescents and their families, with an emphasis on children.
+Cheree’s counseling, teaching and research interests include multicultural intervention, contemplative psychotherapy and supervision practices.
 Prior to accepting a position at EMU, Cheree` served as a graduate instructor at James Madison University’s Counseling Psychology program.
-Currently, Cheree` provides counseling and assessment at the Harrisonburg branch of Crossroads Counseling Center.
 Cheree` enjoys yoga, meditation and watching sci-fi with her husband, Scott, and two children, Adriana and Neil.